If you've had a breast augmentation before you'll already know a little of how you might feel post-op and how to have a smooth recovery.

 But the mind plays a very significant role in helping our bodies heal!

-How I approached my recovery is something I like to think of as a positive recovery attitude.
+How I approached my recovery is something I like to think of as a positive breast augmentation recovery attitude.

-Before I went in to breast surgery (and in the early days and weeks after my surgery) I remembered something my midwife told me to help me process the pain of labor, "Think of pain as something positive, your body is doing something amazing!"
+Before I went in for my breast augmentation (and in the early days and weeks after my surgery) I remembered something my midwife told me to help me process the pain of labor, "Think of pain as something positive, your body is doing something amazing!"

 She said this to stop me from being afraid of the pain of labor.
 She helped me see labor as a positive pain (yes, really!).

-But how does this translate to your breast implant surgery?
+But how does this translate to your breast augmentation?

-It also helps if you're focused on what this breast surgery means to you... that you're making the right decision for you and making positive changes to yourself, for yourself. :)
+It also helps if you're focused on what this breast augmentation means to you... that you're making the right decision for you and making positive changes to yourself, for yourself. :)

 I'm naturally an organized (I do LOVE a list!) person and I threw myself in to preparations for my recovery with gusto.

-You'll be armed with some post-op care instructions from your plastic surgeon but these are my top tips for a smooth recovery...
+You'll be armed with some post-op care instructions from your plastic surgeon but these are my top tips for a smooth breast augmentation recovery...

 Get on top of your chores!
 Do whatever you need to do so when you return home post-op you can get away with doing as little as possible (for as long as possible) around the house.